Use these Quick Links to explore this page:

 Apply Food Grade Diatomaceous Earth (DE) on surfaces or areas that cannot be thoroughly vacuumed, such as vehicles, kennels, pens, deep-pile rugs, yards, cracks, crevices, upholstered furniture, between cushions and mattresses, etc. DE is a natural non-toxic powder that is deadly to insects.
 Consisting only of finely ground freshwater shell, the dust damages the exoskeleton of insects and parasites, causing death by dehydration (always use food grade; agricultural or pool grade usually have additives that can harm your pet)!
 If you don’t have it, Food Grade Diatomaceous Earth is available in our online store.

-Items such as throw pillows, area rugs, furniture etc. can be sealed up in trash bags or wrapped in plastic then removed to an isolated area for a few weeks.
+Items such as throw pillows, area rugs, furniture etc. can be sealed up in trash bags (or wrapped tightly in plastic) then removed to an isolated area for a few weeks.
 The mites will self-exterminate in that time.